-Mark Scheme for ART & DESIGN A Lo , UNIT 3 : Externally Set Assignment = Total Marks 100 AO1 AO2 AO3 AO4 Develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding.
+Mark Scheme for ART & DESIGN A Lo evel UNIT 3 : Externall y Set Assignment = Total Marks 100 AO1 AO2 AO3 AO4 Develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding.
 Explore and select appropriate resources, media, materials, techniques and processes, reviewing and refining ideas as work develops.
 Record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.
 Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.
 5 21 - 25 21 - 25 21 - 25 21 - 25 Sophisticated and thorough development of ideas through coherently sustained, focused and in-depth investigations.
 Perceptive and rigorous critical analysis and evaluation applied to highly relevant contextual and other sources.
 Mature and comprehensive responses and interpretations consistently informed by very good understanding of associated purposes, meanings and contexts.
-Sophisticated ability to record observations, experiences, ideas and insights relevant to intentions within the context of thorough and coherent research and enquiry.
-Perceptive, rigorous and effective critical reflection on work and progress is demonstrated.
+Sophisticated evidence of selecting appropriate resources, media and processes.
+Rigorous and confident exploration of materials and highly skilful control of techniques to fully exploit their creative potential.
+Significant and perceptive relationships established between working methods and outcomes that are continually reviewed and sensitively refined. coherent research and enquiry.
 Highly imaginative, personal and meaningful responses presented, with intentions realised in a perceptive and coherent way.
 Significant and perceptive connections between visual, written, oral and other elements, where appropriate, conveyed in a highly convincing way.
 4 16 - 20 16 - 20 16 - 20 16 - 20 Thorough development of ideas through sustained and focused investigations.
 Rigorous critical analysis and evaluation applied to appropriate contextual and other sources.
 Comprehensive responses and interpretations informed by a good understanding of purposes, meanings and contexts.
-Good ability to record observations, experiences, ideas and insights relevant to intentions within the context of thorough research and enquiry.
-Rigorous and effective critical reflection on work and progress is demonstrated.
-Imaginative, personal and meaningful responses presented, with intentions realised in a very competent and clear way.
+Good evidence of selecting the most appropriate resources, media and processes.
+Confident exploration of materials and skilful control of techniques to exploit their creative potential.
+Significant relationships established between working methods and outcomes that are frequently reviewed and appropriately refined. context of thorough research and enquiry.
+Rigorous and effective critical reflection on work and Imaginative, personal and meaningful responses presented, with intentions realised in a very competent and clear way.
 Significant connections between visual, written, oral and other elements, where appropriate, conveyed in a convincing way.